iamshm/Instagram-ReDesigned/README.md

 # Instagram_clone

-A new Flutter application with a redefined UI of Instagram./
+A new Flutter application with a redefined UI of Instagram.